 The Total Cost of Ownership may include the initial price of the system, labor costs to implement the system, subscription costs, charges for software licenses, and costs to update the system in the future.
 The ROI should also be estimated and considered as an offset to these costs.

 Use your dos and don’ts list to craft a Request for Proposal (RFP).
 An RFP is the crystallization of your HRIS needs.
 State each requirement, simply and clearly.

 Vendor responses will quickly show which candidates have viable solutions that meet your specifications.
 Identify the top three (or so) contenders, and request substantial system demonstrations.
 Use a consistent approach, viewing the same processes and asking the same questions of each vendor.

-Even if you go into the evaluation phase thinking one system seems to stand out, an objective, even-handed treatment of the vendors is the best way to backup your intuition.
+Even if you go into the evaluation phase thinking one system seems to stand out, an objective, even-handed treatment of the vendors is the best way to back up your intuition.

 Now is the time for action — well, after a little more planning.
-Document your expectations regarding timeline, effects on day-to-day operation, as well as the consequences for not meeting timelines.
+Document your expectations regarding timeline, effects on the day-to-day operations, as well as the consequences for not meeting timelines.
 It is crucial to sit down with your vendor and identify what the vendor needs from you — and when — in order to keep the project flowing smoothly from inception to completion.

 Ensure that all parties within your organization understand their role and are committed to making your implementation a success.